Giulian617/Proiect_poo/README.md

 ### Tema 0

-- [ ] Nume proiect (poate fi schimbat ulterior)
+- [x] Nume proiect (poate fi schimbat ulterior)

+  Name of the game/project: Train Switch Saga

-- [ ] Scurtă descriere a temei alese, ce v-ați propus să implementați
+- [x] Scurtă descriere a temei alese, ce v-ați propus să implementați

+  A puzzle game with trains and rails, with a very small story and a few characters, based on the game Railbound which is available on Steam.

 ## Tema 1